thelimar/HashTable-Optimized/README.md

 # HashTable-Optimised
-Optimising English to Russian dictionary based on hash table using SSE instructions
+Optimising English to Russian dictionary project based on hash table using SSE instructions

 # Table of contents
 1. [Introduction](#intro)